Rhinoplasty Conveniently located to serve Greater Chicago Area and Cook County

 Rhinoplasty is an outpatient surgery and takes about two to three hours to complete.
 Significant pain is unusual; any pain usually subsides after one or two days.
 Swelling underneath the eyes can occur as well as swelling in the tip.
 This swelling decreases over the next 5-7 days.

 The majority of swelling and bruising is usually gone within the first week.
 Most people who work or go to school find that they can return in one week.
-The swelling continues to decrease over the next month but the final degree of swelling in the tip may last up to one year.
+The swelling continues to decrease over the next month but the final degree of swelling during the trip may last up to one year.

-What are some of the complications from Rhinoplasty?
+What are some of the complications of Nose Surgery?

-Complications from Rhinoplasty are uncommon but include bleeding and infection as well as deviation of the nose and breathing problems.
-The sensation to the nose is decreased temporarily after Rhinoplasty and takes several months to return.
+Complications from Nose Reshaping Surgery are uncommon but include bleeding and infection as well as the deviation of the nose and breathing problems.
+The sensation in the nose is decreased temporarily after Rhinoplasty and takes several months to return.

 Are Rhinoplasty surgeries covered by insurance?

 Rhinoplasties are generally not covered by insurance.
-Sometimes if there is documented trauma to the nose and collapse develops in the nose or the nose is severely deviated, a Rhinoplasty may be covered by insurance.
+Sometimes if there is documented trauma to the nose and collapse develops in the nose or the nose severely deviates, the price of a Rhinoplasty may be covered by insurance.
 If you are a candidate, Dr. Lee can submit a letter to your insurance company with your photographs and your insurance company will let you know if it will be covered.

 Most times, if there are breathing problems related to the septum, a Septoplasty can be covered by insurance while an additional fee is paid to have the Rhinoplasty performed.

-If you are considering a Rhinoplasty and Septoplasty please see the next question.
+If you are considering Rhinoplasty and Septoplasty, please see the next question.